How to Ask for Money Politely - Tips & Tricks

 Who to Ask for Money (and How)

 For each situation, you should pick the right person and the right way to ask them.
-Do not turn to coworkers you barely know or someone you haven’t spoken to in years.
+Do not turn to coworkers you barely know or anyone you haven’t spoken to in years.
 First, start with people who are more likely to help you:

 - Family members and close friends.
 Best for emergencies.
 Ask in person, by text message, or by phone.
-Explain why you need the money, the amount, and when you’re going to pay back (if it is a loan).
+Explain why you need the money, the amount, and when you’re going to pay it back (if it is a loan).

 Pick the Right Channel

 When asking for money, you need to choose the right words and the right way to reach out.
 While you can usually call your loved ones, it’s better to send a message when it comes to your colleagues and acquaintances.
-That way, the conversation doesn’t start off the wrong foot.
+That way, the conversation doesn’t start off on the wrong foot.
 Here’s a short guide:

 - In-person conversation: for close relationships (family or friends);